Blackmouth lanternshark

 The blackmouth lanternshark is a species of dogfish shark within the family Etmopteridae.
 This species is part of a subgroup that includes one other species from within the family.
 It is known to inhabit the benthic zones of the Eastern Indian Ocean and the Arafura Sea.
-These sharks were first described in a 2002 issue of Cybium: International Journal of Ichthyology, and there is still much unknown about the species.
+These sharks were first described in a 2002 issue of Cybium, and there is still much unknown about the species.

-Taxonomy and Phylogeny
+Taxonomy and phylogeny

 The blackmouth lanternshark belongs to a subgroup of the genus Etmopterus that also includes the lined lanternshark, Etmopterus dislineatus.
-The genus name can be broken down into its Greek roots: “ethmos” refers to the sharks’ ethmoid bone in the skull and “pteron” refers to sharks’ fins.
+The genus name can be broken down into its Greek roots: "ethmos" refers to the sharks' ethmoid bone in the skull and "pteron" refers to sharks' fins.
 The species name evansi comes from the Australian fishery scientist, David Evans, who has spent years studying specimens of the species.

-Distribution and Habitat
+Distribution and habitat

 Within the Indian ocean, the blackmouth lanternshark can be found in the continental slopes off the northwest coast of Western Australia.
 The species is also found in the continental slopes of the Arafura Sea south of the Tanimbar Islands in Indonesia.
 There are additional records of the species found off the coast of Papua New Guinea.
 Generally these lanternshark are found between 430 and 550 meters below sea level.
 More specifically, the sharks tend to inhabit shoals and reefs within these locations and depths.
 It is not known to have a preference for hard or soft substrate environments.